Press Release for Tuesday, July 28, 2009

-“We commend all of the schools we named this year as our ‘regional best’ colleges primarily for their excellent academic programs,” said Robert Franek, Princeton Review’s vice president of Publishing.
+“We chose the University of North Florida and the other schools we recommend as our ‘regional best’ colleges primarily for their excellent academic programs,” said Robert Franek, Princeton Review’s vice president of Publishing.

-The Princeton Review survey for this project asked students to rate their own schools on several issues—ranging from the accessibility of their professors to quality of the campus food—and answer questions about themselves, their fellow students and their campus life.
+The Princeton Review doesn’t rank the colleges in its 2010 Best Colleges Region by Region Web site section.
+For this project, the Princeton Review asks students to rate their own schools on several issues—ranging from the accessibility of their professors to quality of the campus food—and answer questions about themselves, their fellow students and their campus life.

 The Princeton Review is known for its tutoring and classroom test preparation courses and books as well as college and graduate school admission services.
 Its corporate headquarters is located in Framingham, Mass., and editorial offices are in New York City.
 Princeton Review is not affiliated with Princeton University and is not a magazine.